Warm and Fuzzy Dark Matter: Free Streaming of Wave Dark Matter

 where $\alpha_i$ is a random spatial phase for each momentum.
-By explicit substitution we can verify that the Husimi construction (\ref{eqn:Husimi}) returns the phase space distribution $f\approx f_p$ since the cross terms between momenta $i \ne j$ average away due to spatial phase incoherence.
+By explicit substitution, Ref.~\cite{Widrow:1993qq} showed that the Husimi construction (\ref{eqn:Husimi}) returns the phase space distribution $f\approx f_p$ since the cross terms between momenta $i \ne j$ average away due to spatial phase incoherence.
 Notice that the effective averaging in Eq.~(\ref{eqn:Husimi}) occurs before the squaring in Eq.~(\ref{eqn:Husimif}) and is analogous to the temporal averaging considered in Fig.~\ref{fig:beats} for incoherent temporal phases.
 These cross terms are negligible so long as the spatial scale of interest is much longer than the smoothing scale $\eta$ and $f_p$ is smooth or averaged over momenta scales $1/\eta$.

 In our case of interest the effective number density fluctuation is on a scale $k \ll q$ and thus comes solely from the interference of different $q$ modes.
 Here $\psi$ takes the form of Eq.~(\ref{eqn:psifromf}) where $f_p$ is a function of $\bp$ alone, i.e.\ the incoherent sum of many plane wave fluctuations.
 It is then immediately clear that in the Husimi representation the directional variation of contributions from incoherent sources visualized in the previous section becomes an anisotropy in the phase space distribution $f(\bx, \bp) = f(\bp)$ rather than an inhomogeneity in the spatial distribution $f(\bx,\bp)=f(\bx)$.